Chair, 2014-15: Rebecca Judge (Economics), environmental economics and public policy

 This course is an interdisciplinary seminar on climate throughout the earth's history, including recent changes caused by humankind.
 It examines the climate system in the larger framework of planetary evolution and explores evidence from the geologic record for climates of the past.
 Using current scientific literature, students investigate causes of climate change and consider scenarios for future climate based on models incorporating alternative global development strategies.
-Prerequisites: sophomore standing; one level 1 biology, chemistry, or physics course or Environmental Studies 137 strongly encouraged.
+Prerequisites: sophomore standing; one level I biology, chemistry, or physics course or ENVST 137 strongly encouraged.
 Offered annually.

 This seminar-style course develops students' abilities to reflect on Americans' encounters with their landscape traditions.
 Students study ways Americans have built on the land and have worshipped and represented nature in paintings, photographs, and advertisements.
 Students learn to read landscapes to discover how artistically, religiously, and ecologically important the landscape tradition has been in the United States and to become thoughtful viewers and creators of landscapes.
-Counts toward major: Art, American Studies, Art History and Environmental Studies.
+Counts toward major: art, American studies, art history, and environmental studies.
 Counts toward concentration: American studies and environmental studies.
 Offered annually.